How to Apply for Readmission: Guide for Writing Readmission Letters

 A student who is applying for readmission from a Medical Withdrawal is required to submit letters from his/her treatment providers.
 MIT Medical and the Readmission Committee in Student Support Services review these letters.
 We ask that letters detail the length, frequency, focus, and nature of treatment and the student's level of stability.
 It is helpful for the Readmission Committee to receive an honest assessment of the student's readiness to return to a rigorous and stressful academic environment, along with how this assessment was made and the criteria that were used.

 Honest impressions are critical in helping us making an informed decision about a student's readiness to return.
-After MIT Medical reviews the readmission application, they may also want to have a more detailed clinical discussion over the phone.
-It would be helpful if all appropriate releases are signed ahead of time to expedite the process.
+After MIT Medical reviews the readmission application, they may also want to have a more detailed clinical discussion with the student’s outside clinician.
+Students should ensure that all appropriate releases are signed ahead of time to expedite the process.
 Ultimately, MIT Medical will provide a recommendation in writing to Student Support Services about the student's readiness to return to MIT.

 Outside Academic Letters